 - Weekly expenses such as groceries and fuel for the cars

-- Monthly expenses such as utility bills, council tax, insurances and transport costs.
+- Monthly expenses such as utility bills, council tax, insurance and transport costs.

 - A contingency amount for those unexpected expenses